openhab/openhab-docs/_addons_bindings/zwave/doc/benext/p1dongle_0_0.md

 | Gas meter (G_Cubic_Meters) 3 | meter_gas_cubic_meters3 | Energy | Number |

 ### Electric meter (kWh)

 The ```meter_kwh``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Electric meter (watts)

 The ```meter_watts``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Electric meter (kWh) 1

 The ```meter_kwh1``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Electric meter (watts) 1

 The ```meter_watts1``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Electric meter (kWh) 2

 The ```meter_kwh2``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Electric meter (watts) 2

 The ```meter_watts2``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Gas meter (G_Cubic_Meters) 3

 The ```meter_gas_cubic_meters3``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ## Device Configuration

-The following table provides a summary of the 1 configuration parameter available in the P1-dongle.
+The following table provides a summary of the 1 configuration parameters available in the P1-dongle.
 Detailed information on each parameter can be found in the sections below.

 | Param | Name  | Description |